Niels-NTG/gdmc_http_interface/README.md

 Installation instructions for when using the Forge mod loader.

 1. You need to own a copy of [Minecraft](https://www.minecraft.net/) Java Edition and have it installed on your machine.
-2. Get the [Forge Mod Installer](https://files.minecraftforge.net/net/minecraftforge/forge/) and navigate to your version of Minecraft that is supported by this mod (1.20.2, 1.19.2 or 1.16.5) and click "Installer" under the "Download Recommended" section to download.
+2. Get the [Forge Mod Installer](https://files.minecraftforge.net/net/minecraftforge/forge/) and navigate to your version of Minecraft that is supported by this mod and click "Installer" under the "Download Recommended" section to download.
 3. Open the downloaded file to install this version of Forge.
     - Here are some troubleshooting resources If you have trouble opening this jar file:
         - [macOS](https://discussions.apple.com/thread/252960079)